Minter blockchain

 Each Minter Check has:

-- Coin - ID of a coin redeem to.
+- Coin - id of a coin to redeem;

-- Due Block - defines last block height in which the check can be used.
+- Due Block - the last block height at which the check can be used;

 - Signature - signature of issuer.